Georgetown College: Statistics

 Georgetown College Acceptance rate and admissions statistics

-Georgetown College has an acceptance rate of 74% and is among the top 38% of the most difficult universities to gain admission to in the United States.
+Georgetown College has an acceptance rate of 91% and is among the 36% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 SAT scores